-Photo courtesy of the Northwest Indian Fisheries Commission
+Photo courtesy of the Northwest Indian Fisheries Commission.

-Newly expanded an on the Half Shell' te oyster in the Pacific Northwest enerations of oyster farmers have weathered many challenges to continue the harvest.
+Newly expanded and revised, 'Heaven on the Half Shell' tells the story of the oyster in the Pacific Northwest enerations of oyster farmers have weathered many challenges to continue the harvest.
 Their stories are braided together with significant history that have defined the modern-day Pacific Northwest: early harvesting practices of Native Americans, the arrival of white settlers intent on capitalizing on the rich natural resources, World War II and its effects on Japanese Americans, the Fish Wars of the 1970s that led to the landmark court cases that affirmed rights held by treaty tribes in Washington.